MicrosoftDocs/dynamics-365-fraud-protection/content/user-roles-access.md

 To accept an invitation to Fraud Protection, follow these steps.

-1. Check your email inbox for an email that has the subject line "/<Name> invited you to access applications within their organization."
+1. Check your email inbox for an email that has the subject line "\<Name> invited you to access applications within their organization."
 2. Select **Accept invitation**.
 3. If an existing Microsoft account or related account uses your email address, you'll be prompted to use that account to sign in.
 Otherwise, follow the steps to sign up for a new account.
 After you're signed in, you should have access to Fraud Protection.
 4. Return to the invitation email, and write down or bookmark the exact link that appears after the text, "If you accept this invitation, you will be sent to...."
 This link will be in the format https://dfp.microsoft.com/.../....